Anxious to know the words and phrases to remove from your resume right away?

 Here are five words and phrases you should remove from your resume right away.
 Viz: –

 “Self-starter” is generic, and as a matured person- educated or not, if you have to be motivated before you work then seriously speaking, you are not the right person for the job.

 This is probably one of the most common error found on resume and it should be removed quickly from the skill section of your resume or added to the highlight section.

 So, if you list it as a skill, it shows that you believe that work ethic is optional for some jobs.

-Created, supervised, monitored, increased, implemented, launched, etc. are all greater ways to show employers you added value to your work.
+Created, supervised, monitored, increased, implemented, launched, etc. are all great ways to show employers you added value to your work.

-Detail-oriented: – This is another phrase that should be removed quickly from your resume or added to the highlight section because any hiring manager will expect that all candidates, they hire pay attention to detail.
+This is another phrase that should be removed quickly from your resume or added to the highlight section because any hiring manager will expect that all candidates they hire pay attention to detail.